Baburao-sanivada/Book-Store-using-mern/README.md

 12.Configure react-router-dom in Main.jsx by getting BrowserRouter 13.In App.jsx handle different routes using <Routes> and <Route path="" element="">
 14.Add axios and react-icons libraries
+15.Show table in home page and add spinner